douglasgreen/news/2025/03/21/en.md

 ### Severance Season 2 Finale: A Haunting Escape

 In the thrilling finale of "Severance" Season 2, viewers were left on the edge of their seats as Mark and Helly made a desperate bid for freedom.
 The episode, titled "In The Windmills Of Your Mind," was a whirlwind of emotions, blending suspense with a haunting melody that perfectly captured the show's eerie atmosphere.
 As Mark and Helly ran through the red-and-white blinking halls of Lumon, the tension was palpable.
 They were fleeing not just from their outies but from a world that sought to control them.
 The finale drew parallels to classic films, with its themes of defiance and the struggle for autonomy.
 As the season closed, questions lingered about the fate of the innies and the true intentions of Lumon Industries, leaving fans eagerly anticipating what lies ahead in the next chapter of this gripping series.

+### The Haunting World of 'Look Outside': A Pixel Art Horror Adventure

+In the eerie world of "Look Outside," players find themselves trapped in an apartment complex during a supernatural epidemic.
+Developed by Francis Coulombe and published by Devolver Digital, this pixel art survival horror RPG challenges players to navigate a maze of fear and mystery.
+As government orders advise against even peeking outside, the protagonist must explore the haunted halls filled with grotesque monsters and unsettling sights.
+The game masterfully blends survival horror with turn-based RPG elements, offering a unique experience reminiscent of classic horror games.
+Players must solve puzzles, manage resources, and make critical decisions that could mean life or death.
+With its haunting atmosphere and striking pixel art, "Look Outside" captures the anxiety of the unknown, drawing inspiration from real-world events to create a chilling yet captivating adventure.

 ## Sports & Games